-SBAR Code Category D: Behaviors of a Safety Concern (BSC) which create unsafe conditions for students, staff, and/or visitors to the school Level 1 Level 2 Level 3 Level 4 Level 5 BSC7 Cyberbullying that continues after intervention.
-Cyberbullying that relates a threat to the safety of students and staff should be treated with a higher level of intervention and consequences х x x BSC85 Harassment: Repeatedly annoying or attacking a student or a group of students or personnel creating an intimidating or hostile educational or work environment (includes age, marital, and military status) х х x BSC8 a-d5 Discriminatory Harassment: Harassment based on a person's (a) race, color, national origin, (b) religion, (c) disability, or (d) any other legally protected category х x x BSC8e Sexual Harassment: includes unwelcome sexual advances, regardless of sexual orientation; requests for sexual favors; and other inappropriate verbal, electronic, or physical conduct of a sexual nature could be determined by a reasonable person to be so severe, pervasive, and objectively offensive that it effectively denies a student equal access to an FCPS education program or activity - TIX х x x BSC8f Discriminatory Harassment: Gender Identity - TIX Х X X Х BSC8g Discriminatory Harassment: Sexual Orientation - TIX Х Х Х BSC8h Sexual Harassment: conduct on the basis of sex that meets the definition of Dating Violence - TIX Х Х х BSC8i Sexual Harassment: conduct on the basis of sex that meets the definition of Domestic Violence - TIX Х х х BSC9 Bus: Distracting the bus driver K-6 Х Х ® BSC10 Bus: Endangering the safety of others on the bus K-6 Х Х ® BSC11 Fire Alarm: Falsely activating a fire or other disaster alarm K-6 Х Х ® BSC12 Fire Related: Possessing items that could be used to set or cause a fire or produce large amounts of smoke Х Х х R BSC13 Engaging in reckless behavior that creates a risk of injury to self or others Х Х Х ® BSC14 Fighting that results in no injury as determined by the school administration Х Х Х R BSC15 Inciting or causing a substantial disturbance to the operation of school or the safety of staff and/or students K-6 Х Х BSC16 Throwing an object that has the potential to cause a disturbance, injury, or property damage х Х х R BSC17 Minor shoving, pushing, striking, or biting a student with no visible injury х Х х R BSC185 Exposing body parts, lewd or indecent public behavior K-6 Х Х ® BSC195 Physical contact of a sexual nature-patting body parts, pinching, tugging clothing K-6 Х х BSC21 Stalking - TIX (See Glossary) Х Х Х BSC22 Stealing money or property using physical force (no weapon involved) K- 6 Х Х
+SBAR Code Category D: Behaviors of a Safety Concern (BSC) which create unsafe conditions for students, staff, and/or visitors to the school Level 1 Level 2 Level 3 Level 4 Level 5 BSC6 Bullying behavior without physical injury that continues after intervention.
+Bullying that leads to physical injury should be classified as Assault and Battery X Х Х BSC7 Cyberbullying that continues after intervention.
+Cyberbullying that relates a threat to the safety of students and staff should be treated with a higher level of intervention and consequences X X X BSC8 Harassment: Repeatedly annoying or attacking a student or a group of students or personnel creating an intimidating or hostile educational or work environment (includes age, marital, and military status) X X X BSC8 a-d Discriminatory Harassment: Harassment based on a person's (a) race, color, national origin (including malicious outing related to citizenship or national origin), (b) religion (including malicious removal of religious garb), (c) disability, (d) any other legally protected category (including malicious outing related to gender identity or sexual orientation).
+X X X BSC8f Discriminatory Harassment (includes harassing conduct): Gender Identity.
+(When the facts presented are "severe, pervasive, and objectively offensive" consult the Title IX office) Х Х Х BSC8g Discriminatory Harassment (includes harassing conduct): Sexual Orientation (When the facts presented are "severe, pervasive, and objectively offensive" consult the Title IX office) Х Х Х BSC9 Bus: Distracting the bus driver K-6 Χ Χ ® BSC10 Bus: Endangering the safety of others on the bus K-6 Χ Χ ® BSC11 Fire Alarm: Falsely activating a fire or other disaster alarm K-6 Χ Χ ® BSC12 Fire Related: Possessing items that could be used to set or cause a fire or produce large amounts of smoke Х Χ Х ® BSC13 Engaging in reckless behavior that creates a risk of injury to self or others Х Χ Х ® BSC14 Fighting that results in no injury as determined by the school administration X Χ Х ® BSC15 Inciting or causing a substantial disturbance to the operation of school or the safety of staff and/or students K-6 Χ Х BSC16 Throwing an object that has the potential to cause a disturbance, injury, or property damage Х Χ Х ® BSC17 Minor shoving, pushing, striking, or biting a student with no visible injury Х Χ Х ® BSC18 Exposing body parts, lewd , or indecent public behavior K-6 Χ Χ ® BSC19 Physical contact of a sexual nature-patting body parts, pinching, tugging clothing K-6 Х BSC22 Stealing money or property using physical force (no weapon involved) K- 6 Χ Χ BSC24 Leaving school grounds without permission Х Χ BSC25 Trespassing Х Х Х ® BSC26 Possessing dangerous instruments/substances that could be used to inflict harm upon another X X ®

-SBAR Code Category D: Behaviors of a Safety Concern (BSC) which create unsafe conditions for students, staff, and/or visitors to the school Level 1 Level 2 Level 3 Level 4 Level 5 BSC23 Stealing money or property or attempting to steal money or property using weapon s or dangerous instruments Х BSC24 Leaving school grounds without permission Х Х BSC25 Trespassing Х Х R BSC26 Possessing dangerous instruments/substances that could be used to inflict harm upon another Х R BSC27 Weapons: Possessing any weapon (other than a firearm) as defined by §18.2-308.1 K- 6 Х BSC27a Possessing a machete, switchblade knife, or any other knife with a blade length of three inches or more Х
+SBAR Code Category D: Behaviors of a Safety Concern (BSC) which create unsafe conditions for students, staff, and/or visitors to the school Level 1 Level 2 Level 3 Level 4 Level 5 BSC27 Weapons: Possessing any weapon (other than a firearm) as K- Х defined by §18.2-308.1 6 ^ ' BSC27a Possessing a machete, switchblade knife, or any other knife Х with a blade length of three inches or more